ingallslab/CellModeller-ingallslab/README.md

 =============
 Multicellular modelling framework, created by Tim Rudge, PJ Steiner, and Jim Haseloff, University of Cambridge

-##Updates to default version:
+## Updates:
 This fork of CellModeller can simulate growth in microfluidic traps.
 This is permitted by the following functionalities:

--Cell removal from the simulation
+- Cell removal from the simulation
--PDE solver with user-defined boundary conditions
+- PDE solver with user-defined boundary conditions

 Cell removal is handled by deleting the cell id from sim.CellStates and excluding these cells from the biophysics handling.
 See [this tutorial](Examples/AaronYip/cell_removal).